Don’t lose sleep over bedbugs

 Their flat bodies enable them to hide in dark, cosy cracks and crevices in beds, skirting boards, sofas and drawers, and even behind wallpaper and electrical socket plates.
 That's where they nest during the day, typically not far from where they'll find their host - that's you - at night.

-These little bloodsuckers dine on you without causing you to lose sleep.
+Bedbugs dine on you without causing you to lose sleep.
 The next morning, you'll discover lesions that resemble the bite of a mosquito or other insect.

 Bedbugs are not attracted to dirt, so having bedbugs doesn't mean a hotel, home or dorm is not clean.